 WHO WE ARE

-To become a sustainable organization promoting the total inclusion of the visually impaired to become fully independent, proactive & productive members of an accepting society.
+Become a sustainable organization preventing causes of visual impairment and promoting the total inclusion of the visually impaired to become fully independent, proactive and productive members of an accepting society.

 OUR COMPREHENSIVE APPROACH

 In order to realize our vision and mission we work through a comprehensive approach, which is explained below: